sentry-kubernetes/charts/README.md

 Note: if you are using NGINX Ingress, please set this annotation on your ingress : nginx.ingress.kubernetes.io/use-regex: "true"

+## Clichouse warning

+Snuba only supports a UTC timezone for Clickhouse.
+Please keep the initial value!

 ## Upgrading from 3.1.0 version of this Chart to 4.0.0